 Sinagua – A pre-Columbian cultural group occupying an area in central Arizona between Flagstaff and Phoenix, Arizona including the Verde Valley and significant portions of the Mogollon Rim country between approximately 500 A.D. and 1425 A.D.
 Early Sinagua sites consisted of pit houses and later structures more closely resembled the pueblo architecture found in other cultures throughout the southwestern United States.
 They survived as hunter-gatherers and as early farmers.
 The last known record of Sinagua occupation was at Montezuma Castle National Monument around 1425 AD.
-The reasons for abandonment of their habitation are unknown, but warfare, drought, and clashes with the newly-arrived Yavapai people have been suggested.
+The reasons for the abandonment of their habitation are unknown, but warfare, drought, and clashes with the newly-arrived Yavapai people have been suggested.
 Several Hopi clans trace their roots to immigrants from the Sinagua culture, who believe their ancestors left the Verde Valley for religious reasons.

-Sinkiuse-Columbia – Meaning “between people,” they belonged to the interior division of the Salishan linguistic people that ived between the Columbia and the Grand Coulee Rivers in Washington.
+Sinkiuse-Columbia – Meaning “between people,” they belonged to the interior division of the Salishan linguistic people that lived between the Columbia and the Grand Coulee Rivers in Washington.
 Their nearest relatives were the Wenatchi and Methow.
 During the beginning of the reservation era, the Sinkiuse were located at the Columbia Reservation.
 After its closure, they were placed on the Colville Indian Reservation.

-Sioux – The Sioux are part of a band of seven tribes that speak three different dialects, the Lakota, Dakota and Nakota.
+Sioux – The Sioux are part of a band of seven tribes that speak three different dialects, the Lakota, Dakota, and Nakota.
 The Lakota are the most western of the three groups, occupying lands in both North and South Dakota.
 The Dakota live mostly in Minnesota and Nebraska, while the smallest of the three, the Nakota, reside in South Dakota or Canada.
 There were about 20,000 Sioux in the mid 18th century, a number which has increased to about 70,000, of which approximately 1/3 still speak their ancestral language.
 The Sioux were defeated slowly by the wholesale slaughter of the buffalo by the U.S. Army, military police actions herding all Indians onto reservations, and enforcing government food distribution policies to ‘friendlies’ only, culminating, 14 years later, in the killing of Sitting Bull.
-See full article HERE.

 Sissipahaw – A former small tribe of North Carolina, presumably Siouan, from their alliance and associations with known Siouan tribes.
 The site of their former village, known in 1728 as Haw Old Fields, was noted as the largest body of fertile land in the area.
 It was probably situated about the present Saxapahaw on Haw River, in the lower part of Alamance County, North Carolina.
 Nothing more is known of them beyond the general statement that they and other tribes of the region joined the Yamasee against the English in the war of 1715.